Y Combinator and DNA: Fixed Points in Code and Biology

 Fixed Points and Life

 In mathematics, a fixed point occurs when a function’s output equals its input.
-The Y combinator forces such a state, giving rise to stable recursive processes.
+The Y combinator forces such a state, giving rise to stable recursive processes that keep producing new values without changing the underlying definition.
 DNA achieves a biological fixed point when replication produces a copy that can, in turn, replicate itself, echoing the central dogma of molecular biology.
 Both systems rely on elegant minimal rules to generate complex, self-sustaining behavior.

 Why the Analogy Matters